JD.com’s 1-year-old health unicorn to get $830M from Hillhouse – TechCrunch

 The deal with Hillhouse, an early backer in JD.com and an aggressive pursuer of opportunities in healthcare, is expected to occur in Q3 this year.
 JD.com will remain the majority shareholder upon the transaction.

-JD Health is now a multifunctional health platform, providing everything from 30-minute pharmacy delivery, telemedicine service that saw surging usage during the COVID-19 pandemic, consumer-related health services such as genetic testing, through to solutions to digitize hospital systems.
-The business ‘achieved profitability’ last year, its chief executive Xin Lijun claimed.
+JD Health is now a multifunctional health platform, providing everything from 30-minute pharmacy delivery, telemedicine service that saw surging usage during the COVID-19 pandemic, consumer-related health services such as genetic testing through to solutions to digitize hospital systems.
+The business “achieved profitability” last year, its chief executive Xin Lijun claimed.

 The health unit is yet another effort from JD.com, the closest Amazon equivalent in China for its control over the supply chain, to branch out of online retail.
 JD.com also oversees an independent fintech subsidiary and a separate logistics business, both of which have plans to go public.